 If you have access to Group Policy, use it.
-Group Policy is fantastic at managing user environments and running logon or logoff scripts, including PowerShell scripts.
-Since these scripts are stored and managed centrally, you don’t have to track them across multiple machines.
+Group Policy is ideal for running scripts at user logon or logoff and centrally managing user environments.
+And since these scripts are stored and managed centrally, you don’t have to track them across multiple machines.

-Group Policy works best when you want to:
+Group Policy is best when you want to:

-Run scripts at logon or logoff that need to affect the user’s profile.
+Run scripts at logon or logoff that affect the user’s profile

-But, not everyone has access to Group Policy.
-If that’s the case, PowerShell can help you achieve a similar outcome by creating scheduled tasks.
+But not everyone has access to Group Policy.
+If that’s the case, PowerShell helps you achieve a similar outcome by creating scheduled tasks.

 Verb-Noun